- New Windows platforms have become more intuitive and user-friendly, but the BSoD errors are very brief.

 - On the right panel of the Registry Editor right-click on any empty space.

 - Name the new DWORD value into DisplayParameters.

 - Click on this new value and set to 1.

 - Save your changes and close the Registry Editor.

-Good job, now you should be able to see or view classic BSOD details in Windows 10, 8 and Windows 8.1.
-Make sure your use the comments field from below in order to share your experience with us and with our readers.
+Good job, now you should be able to see or view classic BSoD details in Windows 10.
+Make sure you use the comments field from below in order to share your experience with us and with our readers.